Oliver-Siren/CCM/salt/Installation instructions.md

 > **Note:**
 > - Your Salt master will need to have a static IP so that your minions can find it in the future as well
-> - By default, Salt minions look for their master trying to find one with a hostname "salt".
-Thus, you shouldn't need to set interface IP at all, but in my experience, this never works and it is more efficient to set it to work by IP instead, as this also allows for the management of minions, that are not accessible through your LAN, but through Internet.
+> - By default, Salt minions look for their master, trying to find one with a hostname "salt".
+Thus, you shouldn't need to set interface IP at all, but in my experience, this never works and it is more efficient to set it to work by IP instead, as it also allows for the management of minions, that are not accessible through your LAN, but through Internet.

 When you are done modifying /etc/salt/master, you should download Arctic CCM repository with